RIT-EVT/BMS/docs/source/srs.rst

 The BQ76952 CAN interface is an exposed ability to communicate with the BQ76952.
-The CAN interface will actually expose the I2C interface that the STM32F302r8 has with the BQ76952.
+The CAN interface will actually expose the I2C interface that the STM32F334r8 has with the BQ76952.
 This will limit software complexity and will ensure that all the features of the BQ76952 are correctly exposed.
-These messages will come across the network realistically at any point from the perspective of the DEV1 BMS, but practically these messages will be received when the battery pack is not on the motorcycle.
+These messages will come across the network realistically at any point from the perspective of the DEV1 BMS, but practically these messages will be received only when the battery pack is not on the vehicle.

 Read Request Message Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Externally, a CAN message can be sent to the STM32F302r8 which will be interpreted as a request to interact with the BQ76952.
+Externally, a CAN message can be sent to the STM32F334r8 which will be interpreted as a request to interact with the BQ76952.
 Messages with a data length of 1 will be interpreted as a read request.